- Boat Trips

 Jackie Morris, Leading Book Writer & Illustrator

-In 2002 Voyages Of Discovery was the first company to announce that it was the first to establish Whale and Dolphin watching off the West Wales Coast.
+In 2002 Voyages Of Discovery was the first company to announce that it was to establish Whale and Dolphin watching off the West Wales Coast.

 The nutrient rich waters flowing in from the Atlantic provide for a prolific ecosystem noted as a Site Of Special Scientific Interest.
 The area then affords its own natural protection – the complex sea bed, the tides and Atlantic exposure protects the area from too much human commercial pressure and daily interference.

 So, here, on the edge of the Celtic Deep, is one of the few places known in the UK where cetaceans, seals and bird life can be found on a predictable schedule and in prolific numbers.
 As well as hundreds of Common Dolphin, sightings include Minke Whale, Sei Whale, Fin Whale, Bottle Nose Dolphin, Orca, Rissos Dolphin and Basking Shark.
 A Blue Whale has been reported though not seen by us.
 And yes we have seen a Great White !

 Porpoises we see on a daily basis, even on our inshore Ramsey sailing, as we have a resident population.

 Some are resident all year and you can get some great sightings from the coastal path – especially during the stormy winter months but alas with no predictability.
 The only exception being the regular fin whale migration into St Brides Bay at a certain time close to the autumn equinox (keep an eye out from the Porthclais to Solva area).
 This having been a noted experience of fisherman, some in our family, for generations.
 For breath-taking encounters though, you do need to take an offshore Voyage.